Theoretical investigations of tetrameric magnetic molecules for sub-kelvin cooling: Discussion

-However and unfortunately, tetrahedra with larger spins -- iron or gadolinium -- seem to dominantly exhibit antiferromagnetic interactions, see e.g.\ \cite{PBH:CC94,MZG:NJC00,MZG:ANIE00,KMK:JACS06,RoU:DT06,KLZ:IC09}.
 Nickel-based tetrahedra may show ferromagnetic exchanges, see e.g.\ \cite{YWH:P03,MHR:EJIC04} as well as some rare manganese compounds \cite{MPM:CC07} do, although for nickel also antiferromagnetic couplings are reported \cite{MBK:IC00}.
-However, the larger problem with nickel and manganese is the non-negligible single-ion anisotropy and the possible biquadratic exchange for nickel that would very likely alter the magnetocaloric behavior at sub-kelvin temperatures.
+However, the larger problem with nickel and manganese is the non-negligible single-ion anisotropy and the possible biquadratic exchange for nickel that would very likely alter the magnetocaloric behavior at sub-kelvin temperatures \JS{in an unfavorable way \cite{EvB:DT10}.}

 Summarizing, we think that trying to synthesize ferromagnetic tetrahedra is a worthwhile effort.
 This potentially includes tetrahedral chains \cite{SRV:PRE14,GaJ:PA17}.